WeChat is Tencent's ace in China's online entertainment race

 KNOWING THE SPACE

-Other firms staking a claim in China's online entertainment market include Internet search leader Baidu Inc and its online video unit iQiyi; Sohu.com Inc; and Leshi Internet Information and Technology Corp Beijing.
+Other firms staking a claim in China's online entertainment market include Internet search leader Baidu Inc (BIDU.O) and its online video unit iQiyi; Sohu.com Inc (SOHU.O); and Leshi Internet Information and Technology Corp Beijing 300104.SZ.

 Dealing with Tencent won't be easy, says Mark Natkin, managing director of Beijing-based Marbridge Consulting.
 "They understand what users want in terms of entertainment content, they understand how to deliver it," he said.
 "Tencent knows that space better than anybody."

-Tencent's content library, which also includes South Korean YouTube sensation Psy through a tie up with YG Entertainment Inc, is arguably deeper than that of its rivals.
+Tencent's content library, which also includes South Korean YouTube (GOOGL.O) sensation Psy through a tie up with YG Entertainment Inc (122870.KQ), is arguably deeper than that of its rivals.

 "You clearly see the growth of (Tencent's) position," said TCL Multimedia CEO Hao Yi, who works with many of China's Internet companies, about the firm's video business.
 "A couple of years ago they were nowhere.
 The WeChat thing, indeed, this is a killer."